a529987659852/openwb2mqtt/README.md

 **Note**: The example configuration is not complete.
 Please refer to the file *mosquittoExampleConfiguration.conf* in this repository which contains a fully running example.
 Just don't forget to adapt the device IDs!

 The configuration option *in* in each topic line takes care that data from the openWB-MQTT server is only imported to the HA-MQTT.
-Therefore, the select entity in Home Assistant does not work, yet.
+Therefore, entities you can change in Home Assistant (for example number entity for manual SoC, selector for change mode, and selector for connected vehicle) don't not work, yet.
 Let's look into the following section of the example configuration:
 ```
 #Selects per Chargepoint
 #TODO: Replace 4 by your chargepoint ID